alemontejolp/gidle-stickers-wa/PRIVACY_POLICY.md

 WhatsApp sticker packs to your local installation of said application, as described in the [advanced development section](https://github.com/WhatsApp/stickers/tree/master/Android#advanced-development), in the WhatsApp's repository called "stickers" (Android version).
-So we do not collect or share any personal identifiable information, or other kind of information.
+So we do not collect or share any personally identifiable information, or other kind of information.